State and Local Policy Database

 CPS Energy (City of San Antonio) does not provide building managers with automated benchmarking data through ENERGY STAR Portfolio Manager for multitenant commercial or multifamily buildings.

-The city of San Antonio provides community wide energy usage information for planning and evaluation purposes through their annual reports and is also covered in detail through the GHG inventory which is conducted every other year.
+The City of San Antonio provides community wide energy usage information for planning and evaluation purposes through their annual reports and is also covered in detail through the GHG inventory which is conducted every other year.

-Last Updated: August 2021
+Last Updated: September 2023

-Decarbonization and Climate Change Mitigation Efforts of Energy UtilitiesList All
+Decarbonization and Climate Change Mitigation Efforts of Cities and Energy UtilitiesList All

 Utility Climate Mitigation Goal